tpSpace/Social_project/README.md

-# 🌟 Social Media Platform - Fronten
+# 🌟 Social Media Platform - Frontend

 A modern, responsive social media application built with React, TypeScript, and Tailwind CSS.
 This frontend provides a Twitter-like interface with real-time interactions, image uploads, and user authentication.